-Business Reporter: Saving the Planet through High Quality Production
+Business Reporter: Saving the Planet Through High Quality Production

-The company boasts an impressive portfolio including food processing, packing machinery and waste management to support both global and local customers.
-Through sophisticated and integral technology to the food industry, GEA's packaging solutions not only minimises waste but also maximises protection and quality.
+The company boasts an impressive portfolio including food processing, packaging machinery and refrigeration, waste management and more to support both global and local customers.
+Through sophisticated and integral technology to the food industry, GEA's packaging solutions not only minimises plastic waste but also maximises protection and quality.

 Innovative products such as GEA PowerPak and SmartPacker deliver on promises including thinner films, better inspection processes and compatibility with sustainable packaging materials.
 With growing pressures on preventing environmental waste, GEA softens the concerns of the increasingly conscious consumer.